Beaded Lobster Key Chains - Beaded Crawfish Keychain

 Connect your cord to your keyring with a Lark's Head knot.

-1. Find the half way point of the cord or wire you are using and attach it onto the keyring using a lark's head knot as shown in photo.
+Find the half way point of the cord or wire you are using and attach it onto the key ring using a Lark's Head knot as shown in photo.

 Begin stringing your beads

-4. After finishing the pattern your cord ends will be on opposite sides.
-Tie each end off and then feed a little of the excess cord back through your bottom row to conceal the ends.
-Apply glue to each knot secure.
+Tie each end off and then to hide the ends neatly, weave a little of the excess cord back through your bottom row to conceal the ends and then trim any excess.

-(Seed beads or E beads can be used in place of pony beads to create smaller characters.)
+• Seed beads or E beads can be substituted for pony beads to create a much smaller lobster charm.
+These would make great earrings or necklace.

-The illustration below uses green and blue to show you how each cord side is woven into the beads.
+The illustration below uses green and blue lines to show you how the two cord ends weave through the beads.
 Your cord, of course, will be all the same color.

 Cord weaving pattern for beaded crawfish keychain.